Healing the Heart – Mind with Rose Medicine

 • After the extraction process, some people strain the petals out by gently warming the honey in a pot of hot water (or double boiler) and straining it into a clean jar (be sure to squeeze out every drop!).
 I prefer to keep the petals in the honey and eat them as I go.

 • Place rose petals in a pot with distilled water.
-Cover the roses, but don’t use too much water as your rose water will then be too diluted.
+Cover the roses, but don’t use too much water, as your rose water will then be too diluted.

-• Simmer petals in water about 10-15min.
+• Simmer petals in water for about 10- 15 minutes.

 • Strain and store in the fridge.
 With this method, your rose water will last a couple of weeks.